 Severe allergic reactions occur at a rate of about three reactions per every million doses of the vaccine (which is on par for vaccines of other types).

-Granted, these reactions are very rare, but not impossible and that’s what makes HPV vaccination so scary for a lot of parents.
+Granted, these reactions are very rare, but not impossible and that’s what makes HPV vaccination so scary for a lot of people.
 I’ll cover these potential reactions in greater depth later on.

 There may also be some worry that the vaccine won’t work at all.